 Addressed S-9.2 / S-9.2.1 Chained

-S-9.2.1 allows for a single addressed DCC packet to contain multiple commands, which it refers to as instruction-bytes, within a single DCC packet frame so long as the total frame length remains less than 6 bytes inclusive of the X-OR byte.
+S-9.2.1 allows for a single addressed DCC packet to contain multiple commands, which it refers to as instruction-bytes, within a single DCC packet frame so long as the total frame length remains less than 6 bytes inclusive of the XOR byte.
 In some instances, this technique can be used to make more efficient use of the DCC bandwidth.

 Unfortunately, this feature of the standard has not been well understood by many decoder manufacturers, and therefore most DCC Systems do not take advantage of this technique.
-Adding support here for Addressed S-9.2 / S-9.2.1 Chained messages provides an opportunity to revive this useful technique by using the Data Space Info as a means for the System to discover that it is explicitly supported by the Decoder.
+Adding support here for Addressed S-9.2 / S-9.2.1 Chained messages provides an opportunity to revive this useful technique by using the Capabilities Data Space and/or Select (ReadShortInfo) feedback message as a means for the System to discover that it is explicitly supported by the Decoder.

 Command Types in Address Partition 254